Victoria’s Secret Angel Sara Sampaio on 5-Minute Runs, Pancakes, and Anxiety

 I tried SLT for the first time five or six years ago when I first got to New York.
 It was really hard, it was too hard.
 Then I was training for the Victoria’s Secret show last year and gave it another try.
 I really liked it, it was not as hard.
 I think they had changed it a little bit.
 I could actually go through a whole class without feeling like I was going to break down.

 Now that the weather is a little better I might go on some runs.
 I’m not a runner, but I’m pushing myself.
-When the weather gets a little bit nicer, I start thinking, Ah I may just go for a run outside, even if it’s just about a five-minute run.
+When the weather gets a little bit nicer, I start thinking, Ah, I may just go for a run outside, even if it’s just about a five-minute run.

 What wellness means to me: Wellness is being happy, feeling good, and not aching.
 It’s more about feeling good inside and that will come out on the outside.